kaytwo/website/signal.md

 * **Your conversation metadata:** Signal doesn't track who you talk to or when.
 * **Your identity:** A **Username** can hide your phone number but let you interact with others.

-There are many apps that advertise themselves as "secure"" messengers, but most do not actually provide these protections, and none are as well-trusted by cybersecurity professionals as Signal.
+There are many apps that advertise themselves as "secure messengers, but most do not actually provide these protections, and none are as well-trusted by cybersecurity professionals as Signal.

 **Signal can't stop:**